Why Socially Awkward People Don't Always Get Along With Each Other

 Dysfunctional social rules can develop within a group

-If a group of awkward people do end up becoming friends social rules may form that create a more grating atmosphere for everyone.
+If a group of awkward people do end up becoming friends, social rules may form that create a more grating atmosphere for everyone.
 Sometimes these rules are inherited from larger subcultures.
-For example, a group of guys who are all fans of a certain TV show may have the rule, "You should feel in constant competition with everyone over who knows more about the show".
-A group of guys who consider themselves intellectuals may feel it's healthy and sporting to constantly contradict and debate each other.
+For example, a group of guys who are all fans of a certain TV show may have the rule, "You should feel in constant competition with everyone over who knows more about it".
+A group who consider themselves intellectuals may feel it's healthy and sporting to constantly contradict and debate each other.
 A clique where all the members have been picked on in the past may have the rule, "We can't reject anyone ourselves", even if that means including someone who is difficult to deal with.

 Members can feel conflicted about being in the awkward group